pebblecode/pebblecode.github.io/_posts/2015-11-09-november-wfh-slack.md

 ![image of architecture](/img/posts/2015-11-03-wfh-slack/diagram.png)

 ###What's changed?
-We've had a play around with the api and had some interations, we've also experimented with one version in Erlang [here](https://github.com/pebblecode/wfh2_backend).
+We've had a play around with the api and had some iterations, we've also experimented with one version in Erlang [here](https://github.com/pebblecode/wfh2_backend).
 We've settled at the moment for a Node.js version, as most of us devs here at pebble write JavaScript.
 But we're going to continue playing with Erlang as its an interesting platform.

 #### Parameters
 We now have parameters in the slash commands.